nsacyber/HTTP-Connectivity-Tester/README.md

-# Connectivity Tester
+# HTTP Connectivity Tester
 Aids in discovering HTTP and HTTPS connectivity issues.
-Includes a PowerShell module named [ConnectivityTester](./ConnectivityTester/) along with [example PowerShell scripts](./Examples/) to use the module.
+Includes a PowerShell module named [HttpConnectivityTester](./HttpConnectivityTester/) along with [example PowerShell scripts](./Examples/) to use the module.

 ## Getting started